 Getting Out of Boseong: By Bus

-So even though it has been six months, I am still slowly finding my way around Boseong and figuring out ways to get around to different cities.
+So even though it has been six months almost 6 years, I am still slowly finding my way around Boseong and figuring out ways to get around to different cities I still want to keep this blog post up for those that might find themselves in Boseong and struggle figuring out ways to get around to different cities.
 For anyone that lives or has lived in Boseong, South Korea, then you might know how difficult it is to find travel schedules for the area.
 Since the town is so small and rural, there is no elaborate transportation system (what the heck is a subway?).
 There is only one bus station and one train station and neither are fancy and exciting to look at.
 But they get the job done travel wise, so that’s all that really matters.

 From Boseong to Gwangju